 Principles of Corporate Governance

 To carry out the implementation of good corporate governance successfully, a number of GCG principles are needed.
-According to the General Guidelines for Indonesian Good Corporate Governance, the principles of GCG include the following principles:
+According to the General Guidelines for Indonesian Good Corporate Governance, the principles of GCG include transparency, accountability. responsibility, independency and fairness.